plotly/documentation/Contributing.md

 (from the `source-design-merge` branch in the root of the `documentation` repo)

+## Search

+We now have search via algolia implemented on our index and referece documentation pages!
+Please refer to our [make README](https://github.com/plotly/documentation/blob/source-design-merge/make_instructions.txt) for more information on how search works and instructions on how to update or edit Plotly search indices.

 ## Style Edits

 Please refer to our [Styles README](https://github.com/plotly/documentation/blob/source-design-merge/Styles.md)